minhky2185/healthcare_data_pipeline/README.md

 - Raw data is cleansed and standardized before moving to `cleansed zone`.
 - Cleansed data is transformed into reportable form and loaded into `curated zone`.
 - Publish data from `curated zone` to Data read storage for higher performance report when connection from BI Tool.
-- Reports are created in Power BI from the data MySQL.
+- Reports are created in Power BI from the data in MySQL.

 ## **Data Source**